-Unpredictable and aggressive, the hippo is responsible for a large number of human deaths.
+Unpredictable and aggressive, the hippo is responsible for a large number of human deaths across Africa.

 Why am I telling you this?
 Hippo get freaked out and dangerous if you become between them and the water.
 Now since they come out of the river at night to graze, and since many of these fine game lodges are on the edge of the Chobe River, the chance is extremely high, that Hippo graze on the lawn right outside your chalet.

-If you take the time to check out the river bank and the grass round the property, you will actually see the places where Hippo come ashore, and the patheways they walk across the lawns.
+If you take the time to check out the river bank and the grass round the property where you are staying, you will actually see the places where Hippo come ashore, and the path ways they walk up to and across the lawns.